-GGGG.
+RRR.
 NNN.
 Street, Primary.
-Not a Street Type, but a tool that guides the designation of front or corner side property lines or yards, locating building entrances, and facade treatments.
-A Primary Street has street designated as having priority over other streets. in terms of setting the front lot line, locating building entrance, and façade treatment.
+A street designated as having priority over other streets in terms of setting the front lot line, locating building entrance, and façade treatment.
 On corner lots, the primary street is determined by the street type with the following order of priority: priority street, main street, connector street, and neighborhood street.
 When a lot fronts three (3) or more streets and/or two (2) or more of the same street type, the primary street will be designated by the City Planner or their designee. through Site Plan Review.